vincintz/express101/docs/tut01.md

 * Node.js lets developers use JavaScript to write command line tools and for server-side scripting
 * **NPM** - Package manager for the JavaScript programming language

+# ExpressJS

+* Express.js is a web application framework for Node.js
+* It is designed for building web applications and APIs
 # Typescript

 * TypeScript is an open-source programming language developed and maintained by Microsoft
 * It is a strict syntactical superset of JavaScript, and adds optional static typing to the language